tlocke/pg8000/doc/quickstart.rst

     >>> cursor.fetchone()
     [<Interval 0 months 12271 days 57960000000 microseconds>]

-pg8000 suppors all the DB-API parameter styles.
+pg8000 supports all the DB-API parameter styles.
 Here's an example of using the 'numeric' parameter style:

 .. code-block:: python